vhoudebine/azure-ml-stable-diffusion/README.md

 - An Azure ML workspace
 - A GPU compute instance

 If you're starting from a blank slate, go through the next steps.
-If you already have some of these resources created, skip the creation steps
+If you already have some of these resources created, skip the creation steps:

 Define variables
  ```python